1120 SW Fifth Avenue, Portland, OR 97204

-The replacement of Rieke Field under the Parks Replacement Bond will include the removal and replacement of the existing outdated synthetic turf field with new synthetic turf specific for soccer and lacrosse.
-The replacement field will be the same size and in the same place as the existing field, will improve subsurface drainage conditions within and around the perimeter of the field, and will install a new sub-base system to correct uneven settling.
+The replacement of Rieke Field under the Parks Replacement Bond included the removal and replacement of the outdated synthetic turf field with new synthetic turf specific for soccer and lacrosse.
+The replacement field is the same size and in the same location as the old field.
+The new field has improved subsurface drainage conditions within and around the perimeter of the field, and a new sub-base system was installed to correct uneven settling.

-This project will also provide new sports field furnishings, drinking fountain, a dedicated location for temporary restroom facilities, and provisions for future sports field lighting (poles and lights are not included in this scope).
-As part of PP&R’s commitment to universal accessibility, this project will be making improvements to pathways and access to the field.
+This project also provided new sports field furnishings, drinking fountain, a dedicated location for temporary restroom facilities, and provisions for future sports field lighting (poles and lights were not included in this scope).
+As part of PP&R’s commitment to universal accessibility, this project made improvements to pathways and access to the field from the ADA parking spaces.

 Fall 2015 - Winter 2016